St. Louis, Missouri, USA travel guide

 St. Louis is a hidden gem, offering incredible value and a genuine character that will surprise and delight you.
 From its iconic Gateway Arch to its world-class free attractions, this city is ripe for exploration, especially if you love craft beer and authentic Midwestern hospitality.
 Prepare for an adventure that's both enriching and incredibly affordable.

 Your four days in St. Louis will be a whirlwind of iconic landmarks and delightful discoveries, perfectly balancing the must-sees with genuine local experiences.
-We'll start, of course, beneath the shimmering Gateway Arch, a monument to American ingenuity, before diving into the historic riverfront district where steamboats once docked.
+We'll start, of course, with a visit to the magnificent Cathedral Basilica of Saint Louis, a breathtaking architectural masterpiece, before diving into the historic riverfront district where steamboats once docked.
 Prepare for an afternoon immersed in the grandeur of Forest Park, a sprawling urban oasis larger than New York's Central Park, home to an array of free cultural institutions that could easily fill an entire day.
 As evening descends, you'll savor the city's diverse culinary landscape, from the spicy Cajun flavors of Soulard to the lively, inclusive atmosphere of The Grove, ensuring every meal is an adventure in itself.
 This itinerary isn't just about seeing St. Louis; it's about tasting, feeling, and truly living it.

 Beyond the well-trodden paths, this guide will lead you to the heart of St. Louis's unique character.
 You'll explore the historic Anheuser-Busch Brewery, a testament to American industrial heritage, and wander through the eclectic antique shops of Cherokee Street, uncovering treasures and stories.
 Get ready to experience the delightfully divisive St. Louis-style pizza, a local staple that sparks passionate debate but is an absolute must-try, alongside some of the city's finest craft brews.
 And no trip to St. Louis is complete without a visit to the City Museum, an architectural wonderland that defies description and promises an unforgettable, playful experience for all ages.
 This itinerary is crafted to reveal the authentic soul of St. Louis, ensuring you leave with not just memories, but a genuine affection for this remarkable Midwestern city.